effessdev/reptclip/README.md

 # ReptClip - Fast Context for Your ChatBot

-A fast, cross-platform CLI that turns a project directory into clean Markdown context for an LLM chat, and copies it straight to your clipboard.
+A fast, cross-platform CLI that turns a project directory into clean Markdown context for an LLM chat (no `.gitignore`ed files), and copies it straight to your clipboard.

 <img src="assets/preview.webp" alt="Preview" width="100%">